-The range of available organoids is growing rapidly and includes replicas of the brain, intestine, kidney, stomach, pancreas, lung, liver, prostate, esophagus, gallbladder and the female reproductive tract as well as the embryo (socalled embryoids) currently, organoids are primarily used by researchers as model systems for different organs to better study their development, functioning and diseases [1-56].
-In addition to their utility in basic research, they are used for drug development and toxicity testing.
-In the Netherlands, organoids are also already part of the healthcare system as patient-derived organoids from cystic fibrosis patients for pretesting of drugs.
+The range of available organoids is growing rapidly and includes replicas of the brain, intestine, kidney, stomach, pancreas, lung, liver, prostate, esophagus, gallbladder and the female reproductive tract as well as the embryo (so-called embryoids) currently, organoids are primarily used by researchers as model systems for different organs to better study their development, functioning and diseases [1-56].
+In addition to their utility in basic research, they are used for drug development and toxicity testing [60].
+In the Netherlands, organoids are also already part of the healthcare system as patient-derived organoids from cystic fibrosis patients for pre-testing of drugs.
 However, they also raise questions that have so far been little discussed in Germany.
-These include, for example, questions about the transferability of research results on organoids to corresponding organs in vivo or whether it might be possible in the future to counter the shortage of donor organs by replacing organs in the form of organoids. technical However. maior hurdles unresolved scientific questions still stand in the way of this vision.
-Another ethically controversial issue, for example, is how the possible of consciousness in development increasingly complex brain organoids should be involving questions about the measurability of mental and cognitive processes on the one hand and possible claims for protection on the other.
+These include, for example, questions about the transferability of research results on organoids to corresponding organs in vivo or whether it might be possible in the future to counter the shortage of donor organs by replacing organs in the form of organoids.
+However, major technical hurdles and unresolved scientific questions still stand in the way of this vision.
+Another ethically controversial issue, for example, is how the possible development of consciousness in the increasingly complex brain organoids should be judged, involving questions about the measurability of mental and cognitive processes on the one hand and possible claims for protection on the other [60].